 Kent State’s May 4 Visitors Center to Host Discussions on “Cambodia After Kent State"

-Kent State University's May 4 Visitors Center kicks off the 46th annual May 4 Commemoration by hosting a series of events on state violence with the theme “Cambodia After Kent State,” with a focus on the aftermath of the Cambodian genocide during the Khmer Rouge regime.
+The Kent State University May 4 Visitors Center kicks-off the 46th Annual May 4 Commemoration by hosting a series of events on state violence with the theme “Cambodia After Kent State,” with a focus on the aftermath of the Cambodian Genocide during the Khmer Rouge regime.
 These programs, held on April 26, 27 and 28 on the Kent Campus, are free and open to the public.
-The series is generously supported by Kent State's College of Arts and Sciences.
+The series is generously supported by Kent State University’s College of Arts and Sciences.

 Following five years of civil war in Cambodia, the Communist Party of Kampuchea, also known as the Khmer Rouge led by Pol Pot, massacred two million Cambodians while ruling the country from 1975 to 1979.
 An estimated 25 percent of the total population died after forced relocation, torture, mass execution, malnutrition and disease.